DEPARTMENT MENU

 Nicholls State University has been formally recognized for its outstanding online ABA program and was selected as a Top 50 Online ABA Program in 2018.

-Individuals pursuing the Applied Behavior Analysis (ABA) option will take the BACB® 4th Edition approved course sequence.
-The course sequence may be taken via one of three service delivery options: 1) On Campus (in-person); 2) WWW (online); or 3) Hybrid (combination of in- person & online).
-Please discuss the best option for you with your program advisor.
-Individuals seeking this option must also obtain 1,500 supervised field experience hours.
-The field experience must be approved by the program committee and supervision must come from a Board Certified Behavior Analyst (BCBA) approved by the program committee.
-The combination of coursework and supervised field experience allows the candidate to apply to take the BCBA® examination.
-The coursework also allows the candidate to obtain certification with the Comprehensive Application of Behavior Analysis to School (CABAS©).
+Individuals seeking the ABA option must also obtain 2,000 supervised field experience hours per the BACB(r) Pathway 2 Certification requirements.
+The field experience must be approved by the program committee, and supervision must come from a Board Certified Behavior Analyst (BCBA) approved by the program committee.
+Additionally, with appropriate supervision experience, it is possible to obtain Comprehensive Application of Behavior Analysis to Schooling CABAS(C) certification.
 We are the only program in the state and one of the few in the country to offer both certification options.
-Upon obtaining the BCBA® credential the candidate may then apply to become a Licensed Behavior Analyst.
+The combination of coursework and supervised field experience allows the candidate to apply to take the BCBA(R) examination under Pathway 2 and may allow for application for CABAS(r) Teacher 1 certification and beyond.
+Upon obtaining the BCBA(R) credential, the candidate may then apply to become a Licensed Behavior Analyst.

 Dr. Grant Gautreaux